Gourav2609/light-hooks/README.md

 # React Hooks Collection

-A collection of useful React hooks starting with `isMobile` - a lightweight hook for detecting mobile devices based on screen width.
-Perfect for creating responsive components and conditional rendering.
+A collection of useful React hooks for common React development patterns.
+Build responsive and interactive components with ease.

 ## Hooks Included

 ### `isMobile`
 Detects mobile devices based on screen width with customizable breakpoints.

+### `useClickOutside`
+Detects clicks outside of a specified element - perfect for modals, dropdowns, and tooltips.

 ## Features